Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 If you want to know more about the journey from Gotha to Essen Hbf by train, look no further!

-The average journey time from Gotha to Essen Hbf by train is 4 hours 58 minutes, although on the fastest services it can take just 3 hours 50 minutes.
-Around 31 trains per day travel the 164 miles (264 km) between these two destinations.
-Direct trains are usually available every day on the route to Essen Hbf.
+The average journey time from Gotha to Essen Hbf by train is 5 hours 10 minutes, although on the fastest services it can take just 4 hours 17 minutes.
+Around 37 trains per day travel the 164 miles (264 km) between these two destinations.
+You'll need to make 1 change along the way to Essen Hbf.
 As the main train operator on this route, you'll probably be travelling on a DB service for all or at least part of your journey to Essen Hbf.

 Book train tickets from Gotha to Essen Hbf in advance instead of buying them on the day and you'll snap up the cheapest fares.
 You can check prices from Gotha to Essen Hbf in our Journey Planner.